Rocket Companies Inc. (RKT) Stock Could Soon Reward Patient Investors

 Rocket Companies Inc. (RKT) Insider Activity

-Rocket Companies Inc. disclosed in a document filed with the SEC on Oct 21 that Rizik Matthew (Director) bought a total of 3,500 shares of the company’s common stock.
-The trade occurred on Oct 21 and was made at $6.23 per share for $21805.0.
-Following the transaction, the insider now directly holds 0.44 million shares of the RKT stock.
+Rocket Companies Inc. disclosed in a document filed with the SEC on Oct 28 that Farner Jay (Chief Executive Officer) bought a total of 30,200 shares of the company’s common stock.
+The trade occurred on Oct 28 and was made at $6.60 per share for $0.2 million.
+Following the transaction, the insider now directly holds 5.04 million shares of the RKT stock.

 Rocket Companies Inc. (RKT): Who are the competitors?